Introduction

 Examples:

-# Use 16 threads with MD5 hashing
+# Use 16 threads for faster scanning

 export FSPULSE_ANALYSIS_THREADS=16